In this segment

 value to increase more because your account is starting at a

 higher level.
-Pre-paying also allows you to lower your
+Pre-paying also allows you to streamline your

 premiums because the accumulated cash value is earning more,